What Are Monochromatic Colors?

 There are a few challenges when designing with monochrome colors.
 Figuring out the right amount of contrast is difficult.
 You must ensure your text is legible and that elements blend and pop at the same time, which is a challenge when everything is in the same hue.

-However, if you use a color palette wizard, such as the one listed above, the task becomes much easier, as you’ll have suggestions for darker and light colors.
+However, if you use a color palette wizard, the task becomes much easier, as you’ll have suggestions for darker and light colors.
 Choose shades on either end of the range for strong contrast.
+Always eyeball the final result to ensure everything remains legible.
+Take a step back from the computer and see how it looks from a distance.
+Check it up close.
+See what translates well to mobile and what needs adjusting.

 Choosing your base color is one of the trickiest parts of monochromatic design.
 The shade of the base color needs to allow for enough contrast.
 Don’t be afraid to make tiny adjustments until you find exactly the right hue.
 Of course, if you’re working within a company’s brand standards, this limits you a bit.
 However, you can pull up a full palette of shades using that color and choose something that’s still in the same family, as your base.
 The logo color then becomes an accent shade.